Fast Distributed Inference Serving for Large Language Models: Conclusion

 \section{Conclusion}

 We present \sysname, a distributed inference serving system for LLMs.
-We exploit the autoregressive pattern of LLM inference to enable iteration-level preemption and design a novel skip-join MLFQ scheduler to address head-of-line blocking.
+We exploit the autoregressive pattern of LLM inference to enable iteration-level preemption and design a novel skip-join MLFQ scheduler to address head-of-line blocking problem.
 We propose a proactive key-value cache management mechanism to handle the memory overhead of the key-value cache and hide the data transmission latency with computing.
-Based on these techniques, we build a prototype of \sysname.
-Experiments show that \sysname improves the average JCT and tail JCT by up to 5.1$\times$ and 6.4$\times$ respectively, compared to the state-of-the-art solution Orca.
+Based on these, we build a prototype of \sysname.
+Experiments show that \sysname improves the throughput by up to 31.4$\times$ and 17.9$\times$ under the same average and tail latency SLOs respectively, compared to vLLM.